UCdasec/FaultArm/docs/branch_detection.md

 ## Detection

+### Parse

 The detection process operates by going over all lines of the provided assembly file.

 The analysis starts by detecting whether the current line is an instruction line.
 Instruction lines are lines that contain instructions, or opcode.
 While this definition may appear circular, this distinciton is needed as lines could also be locations, or strings rather than instructions.

 To accomplish this, the first and last character(s) of a line are examined.
-In the case that the first characters being `.string`, then line would be considered as a string and discarded.
-Ohterwise, if the line ends with a colon `:`, then the line would be considered a location.
+In the case of the first characters being `.string`, then the line would be considered as a string and discarded.
+On the other hand, if the line ends with a colon `:`, then the line would be considered a location.
 The following depicts a location and a string lines, respectively:

 ```asm
 .LC0: